afrind/draft-rush/draft-kpugin-rush.md

 +-------+
 ~~~

-The server sends the "Connect Ack" frame in response to "Connect" frame
+The server sends the "Connect Ack" frame in response to "Connect" {{connect-frame}} frame
-indicating that server accepts "version" and is ready to receive data.
+indicating that server accepts "version" and the stream is authenticated / validated (optional), so it is ready to receive data.

 If the client doesn't receive "Connect Ack" frame from the server within a
 timeout, it will close the connection.
 The timeout value is chosen by the